Tingwei-Justin/web3shop-dapp/README.md

 Shop it!
 Show it!
 Web3 it!

-Web3Shop is a Web3 E-Commerce platform to efficiently connect designers with NFT holders and enthusiasts inside communities.
+Web3Shop is a Web3 Social E-Commerce platform to efficiently connect designers with NFT holders and enthusiasts inside communities.
 Our platform also enables users to be designers with their creativity and passions.

 Demo link: https://web3-e-commerce.vercel.app